-"The following are the best five places to take a trek for adventure in Nepal"
+“The following are the best five places for Trekking The Adventure Places in Nepal”

 Nepal is like that best friend of yours who you can spend a year without speaking to, but when you turn up at their doorstep, it feels that no single second ever passed between the two of you.
 There is always a surprise in store, and you can rely on their advice and emotional support.
 You can also pull up a surprise road trip and enjoy a moment of fun and bliss, catching up on your childhood stories and poking fun at life, in a way that intrigues and exhilarates; excites and sensationalizes.
 There is no question about the loyalty and the truthfulness of this friend.